conan-io/docs/reference/conanfile/methods/generate.rst

             mygen.generate()

-In case it is necessary to collect or copy some file from the dependencies, it is also possible to do it in the ``generate()`` method, accessing ``self.dependencies``.
+In case it is necessary to collect or copy some files from the dependencies, it is also possible to do it in the ``generate()`` method, accessing ``self.dependencies``.
 Listing the different include directories, lib directories from a dependency "mydep" would be possible like this:

 .. code:: python